 20 Immediately he preached the Christ in the synagogues, that He is the Son of God.
 21 Then all who heard were amazed, and said, “Is this not he who destroyed those who called on this name in Jerusalem, and has come here for that purpose, so that he might bring them bound to the chief priests?”
 22 But Saul increased all the more in strength, and confounded the Jews who dwelt in Damascus, proving that this Jesus is the Christ.

-Chapters nine and ten form an introduction to the missionary enterprises that follow in the remainder of the book of Acts.
+Chapters 9 and 10 form an introduction to the missionary enterprises that follow in the remainder of the book of Acts.
 First, we hear of Paul’s conversion and trials of his early Christian life, then we learn of Peter’s call to a broader scope of ministry.
 These two chapters, therefore, introduce the mighty missionary enterprises of both Paul and Peter.

-Paul now makes it apparent to all that his faith is genuine.
+Paul now made it apparent to all that his faith was genuine.
 Verses 20-31 set forth the authenticity of Paul’s conversion.